Jerrythafast/FDSTools/README.rst

 TSSV
 ~~~~
+v2.0.0
+    - Removed dependency on external tssv package (it is no longer compatible).
+    - Greatly increased performance by deduplicating the input reads.
+    - Removed the -q/--is-fastq option in favour of automatic detection.
+    - Changed the default value for -m/--mismatches from 0.08 to 0.1.
+    - Changed the default value for -n/--indel-score from 1 to 2.
+    - Added the -X/--no-deduplicate option to disable deduplication.
+    - Fixed potential crash that could occur under very specific circumstances.

 v1.1.1
     - Fixed incorrect calculation of tLeft, fLeft, rLeft, tRight and fRight
       columns in the report output file when -T/--num-threads was set to 2 or